NdunguSam01/IP01-Wk-3-Code-Challenge/README.md

 To successully run this project, the following software(s) need to be installed in your machine:

 1. **Python** - You can download it from their [official site](https://www.python.org/downloads/).
+2. **Pipenv** - This is a Python virtual environment management tool that automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile.
+You can download it from their [official site](https://pypi.org/project/pipenv/).

 ## Project Set-Up Instructions